Scatenix/Void-Merchants/README.md

 ## Known Bugs

 - Major: Game balancing needs to be tested!
-    - Perhaps make the number of enemies per level higher for more drops.
-It's hard to get enough money for upgrades.
-    - I think enemy damage and number per wave is good.
-The player just can't keep up with upgrading because of to little money
     - Perhaps increase storage on the early levels, or get more money for drones to increase storage
-- Minor: Text for collecting credits can be out of bounds above the playing field
-- Minor: When traveling from battle, floating items should fade out of the screen one phase earlier (stars building up)
-- Minor: Add sound effect when leaving the trader
-- Minor: Had one instance of my drone dying but the drone_shield was still greater than 0.
+- Minor: Had an instance of my drone dying but the drone_shield was still greater than 0.
 This should not happen
 - Minor: Down-scaled planets look terrible
     - I don't think this is possible without overly complex solutions
 - Minor: Sounds or music sometimes skips